- Lines of credit

 |Draw term length:||6 or 12 months|

 Kabbage loans have a term length of either six or 12 months.
-Each month you repay 1/6th (or 1/12th) of the principal plus the fee.
+Each month you repay 1/6th or 1/12th of the principal plus a fee.

 This lender does not enforce a prepayment penalty, but keep in mind that Kabbage operates on a front loaded fee structure.
-For the first two months of a six-month loan, and the first six months of a 12-month loan, your fee will be somewhere between 1.5% and 12% of the original principal per month (Kabbage’s website also claims that their partners occasionally charge an additional 1.5%).
-For the remaining months, your fee will be 1% of the draw fee.
+For the first two months of a six-month loan, and the first six months of a 12-month loan, your fee will be somewhere between 1.5% and 10% of the original principal per month.
+For the remaining months, your fee will be 1% of the principal.
+Still confused?
+Kabbage has a very nice loan calculator on their website, which may be helpful for understanding the structure.

 The application process is entirely online.
 Kabbage will ask for information about you and your business.
-You will also have to give the lender read-only access to your business bank account and any other data channels you use (such as eBay, Paypal, Etsy, Square, Authorize.Net, and Amazon).
+You will also have to give the lender read-only access to your business bank account and any other data channels you use (such as eBay, Paypal, Etsy, Square, Authorize.Net, Amazon, and others).

-Kabbage uses information from your data channels and your business’s online presence to determine your monthly fee and maximum credit line.
+Kabbage uses the information provided to determine your monthly fee and maximum credit line.
 They will also do a hard pull on your credit.
-Although Kabbage doesn’t have any minimum qualifications regarding credit, they do use your credit history to help verify identity and determine risk.
+Although Kabbage doesn’t have any minimum qualifications regarding your personal credit score, they do use your credit history to help verify identity and determine risk.

 Your rates and fees are decided by an algorithm.
 In general, it only takes a few minutes for the system to decide whether to approve or deny your application.